tasdikrahman/tasdikrahman.me/_posts/2018-10-25-canary-deployments-on-AWS-and-kubernetes-using-traefik.md

 ## Replicating the same in kubernetes

-[traefik](https://traefik.io/) runs as our L7 load balancer ([ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers))to route traffic to our [kubernetes services]((https://kubernetes.io/docs/concepts/services-networking/service/) for various microservices running inside our cluster.
+[traefik](https://traefik.io/) runs as our L7 load balancer, or as our [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) inside kubernetes to route traffic to our [kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) for various microservices running inside our cluster.

 traefik would be running on `hostNetwork: true` as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)